Komil-jon/ielts-writing-tutor/README.md

 ##########################################################

 # Description
-Using flask framework, Llama AI fro G4F library and MongoDB for remote database and telegram open API to automate the process of evaluation of writing tasks in IELTS.
+Using flask framework, Llama AI from G4F library and MongoDB for remote database and telegram open API to automate the process of evaluation of writing tasks in IELTS.

 # Deployment
 1. ## Clone/Fork this repository